-Yes – the category of Box Hill Institute Scholarship (category: Financial hardship) is designed for this purpose.
+Yes – the Box Hill Institute Financial Hardship Scholarship, Rotary Club of Mont Albert & Surrey Hills, Rotary Club of Camberwell Bert Stevens and Lions Club of Vermont scholarships are designed for this purpose.
 Visit the scholarship page to see if you meet the criteria for these awards.

 Applications for scholarships open at different times of the year.
 Please check the scholarship details.

-Start gathering your supporting documents and then apply once the application forms are online.
+Start gathering your supporting documents and then apply once the application forms are open for applications.

 Awards are for the stated year only and cannot be deferred.

 Yes!
 This can increase your chances of winning an award and, as different awards are based on different criteria, you may be more suited to one award than another.

 Eligibility differs for the awards.
 Generally you should be a full time student, meet all course entry requirements, and if you are a continuing student you must have successfully completed your prior studies at the Institute.
 You have to be remaining full time for at least the first six months of your course.
 However there are variations and specific requirements for some awards, so check the website for scholarship confirmation.